GoodGuide/purview-api-client-gem/README.md

 Destroy objects and their dependent objects with `<object>.destroy`

+After saving a new object its `#id` method will return the entity soup numeric id.
+Any object that has no id when saved is treated as new and the API will attempt to create it.

 Be careful with destroy it destroys all the dependent objects so destroying a catalog destroys all the entities, attributes and attribute values contained within it.
 There is no system to restrict CRUD operations as yet.

+### Multi-get

+Not documented yet - see spec tests

 TODO:
 * add ACL based access restrictions.